Motion Search and Motion Recap

 Understanding Motion Recap Images

-The images displayed in this view are not simply screenshots from the camera; instead, they are composite images which summarize an entire motion event.
-Objects in the foreground are tracked independently, then layered into a single image.
-Events which contain sporadic motion or are longer than 30 seconds may have multiple images associated with them.
+The images in this view are not simple camera screenshots.
+They are composite images summarizing an entire motion event.
+Foreground objects are tracked separately and combined into a single image.
+Events with sporadic motion or lasting over 30 seconds may include multiple images.

-Note that some factors may negatively affect the resulting Motion Recap image.
-They are enumerated below.
-When the conditions are less than ideal, it is expected to sometimes have images like these ones below.
+Some factors can negatively affect the resulting Motion Recap image.
+These factors are listed below.
+When conditions are not ideal, images like the ones shown below may occur.

-Motion Recap images turn out best in areas with even lighting, easily identifiable subjects and clean lines of motion.
-Avoid the following scenarios listed below.
-Consider disabling Motion Recap if you find that the Motion Recap images are consistently affected by these.
+Motion Recap images work best in areas with even lighting, clear subjects, and clean motion paths.
+Avoid the scenarios listed below.
+Disable Motion Recap if the images are consistently affected by these issues.

 Lighting Changes

-Motion Recap relies on being able to distinguish subjects in the foreground from the background.
-When the background changes drastically due to lighting changes, Motion Recap will not be able to create a clean composite image with a clear foreground.
+Motion Recap depends on distinguishing subjects in the foreground from the background.
+Significant changes in background lighting can prevent Motion Recap from creating a clear composite image with a distinct foreground.
 See examples of affected scenes and images below.

 -